yazz/VisualJS/README.md

 ### FAQ

-#### What is Visual Javascript's killer feature?
+#### What is VisualJS's killer feature?

-Yazz's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
+VisualJS's killer feature is being able to build Kubernetes applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
 It is ideal for demos or small throwaway apps.

 #### Is there commercial support for Yazz?
 If you require commercial support then please go to http://yazz.com